 I went for a maple syrup flavoured marshmallows which I was very tempted to add some crispy bacon too, however, I am trying to rein in my usage of bacon in my bacon, people at work are still trying to recover from the Peanut Butter, Bacon and Choc Chip Cookies.

-- 3 (1/4 ounce) packets of unflavoured gelatin (I used leaf gelatine at the same weight)
+- 3 (1/4 ounce) packets Unflavoured Gelatin (I used leaf gelatine at the same weight)

-- A small amount of food colouring (go crazy like I did)
+- A small amount of Food Colouring (go crazy as I did)